 Sunset in the Winds, it doesn’t get any better….

 Rookie mistake, I left my helmet in the vestibule and both the vestibule and my helmet filled with sand and snow.
 Turns out that the snow-free spot where we pitched our tent was free of snow because it was scoured by the wind.
 The wind roared down on us all night like a locomotive and I watched freaky tree shadows dance on the tent under a bright moon.
 Sometime in the night Studd woke from a deep slumber and mumbled, “I hope we’re not under a widow maker.”
 Don’t know how he slept through the sound of the wind, but I was jealous.

 I was worried that a winter storm that was forecast for Sunday night would roll in early, but the day dawned clear and…. windy.

 When you camp near the beach, the sand and snow mix together and coat everything.

 Snow-skeleton wind sculpture of our tire tracks from the day before.

-It was a weekend of Peace, Love & Bikes. (cute butt patch by Snow Deep Designs.)
+It was a weekend of Peace, Love and Bikes. (cute butt patch by Snow Deep Designs.)
 Winter bikepack one-night-stand in the books.
 Would I do it again?
 Yes, absolutely — if we have another round of temps above 30 degrees!
 Or maybe I’d do it again regardless.
 Maybe I’m tougher than I think.